Skip Navigation

 The Environmental Advisory Committee is a standing College committee dedicated to upholding the Environmental Statement of Principles and the Carbon Neutrality Value Statements at Carleton College, ensuring that these visions and ideals are incorporated into all aspects of College function.

-• Students (4): Three students shall serve as voting members of the Committee, one of whom shall be a member of the CSA senate.
-In addition to these three students, one non-voting student will assume the position of Secretary of the Committee.
+• Students (4): Four students shall serve as voting members of the Committee, one of whom shall be a member of the CSA senate.
+In addition to these four students, a sustainability assistant will assume the position of Secretary of the Committee.
 Interested students shall apply to the CSA for these positions early in fall.
-The CSA will be responsible for appointing all four student positions, in consultation with the EAC chair.
+The CSA will be responsible for appointing all four voting student positions, in consultation with the EAC chair.

 • Faculty (3): Three faculty shall serve as voting members of the Committee, one of whom shall be the Director of the Environmental and Technology Studies Program.
 The Faculty Affairs Committee appoints the two other faculty members for two-year terms.

-• Staff (3): Three members of the College staff shall serve as voting members of the Committee, one of whom shall be the Facilities Director, and one of whom shall be the Director of Energy Management.
-The other member is appointed by the Vice President and Treasurer of the College.
+• Staff (3): Three members of the College staff shall serve as voting members of the Committee, one of whom shall be the Manager of Campus Energy and Sustainability.
+The other two members are appointed by the Vice President and Treasurer of the College.

-• The Committee will be chaired by the Director of Energy Management and the ENTS Director will serve as vice-chair.
-Additionally, there will be an advisory committee to the chairs consisting of the Director of Facilities and a student EAC member.
-The chairs will set meeting agendas in consultation with the advisory committee.
+• Chair and Vice-Chair: The Committee will be chaired by the Manager of Campus Energy and Sustainability and the ENTS Director will serve as vice-chair.
+The chairs will send draft meeting agendas in advance for input from other members of the committee.

 • Strive to incorporate sustainability into all aspects of the College, including current and future plans for campus buildings, landscaping, and construction.